porchdotcom/up-to-code/README.md

     npm_config__auth

 ### DEBUG="porch:goldcatcher*"

-Enable verbose logging for goldcatcher
+Enable verbose logging for Goldcatcher

 # Supported platforms

-Gold catcher can create pull requests on github and gitlab.
+Goldcatcher can create pull requests on github and gitlab.
 It has been tested with sinopia and nexus npm registries.